auxspire/Vscor-Staging/replit.md

 ## Configuration Notes
 - Vite is configured to bind to 0.0.0.0:5000 for Replit's proxy
+- `allowedHosts: true` is set to allow Replit's proxy hosts
 - HMR (Hot Module Replacement) is configured for the Replit environment
 - The app uses Supabase for authentication and data storage
 - All dependencies are managed via npm